Okhotsk culture: History

-The Okhotsk culture is inferred to have formed on Sakhalin by the admixture of Jōmon people of Japan with Ancient Paleo-Siberians (represented by Chukotko-Kamchatkans) and subsequent Ancient Northeast Asian geneflow from the Amur River region.
+The Okhotsk culture is inferred to have formed on Sakhalin by the admixture of Jōmon people of Japan with Ancient Paleo-Siberians (represented by Chukotko-Kamchatkan speakers) and subsequent ancient Northeast Asian geneflow from the Amur region.

-Kisao Ishizuki of the Sapporo University suggests that the people of the Okhotsk culture were recorded under the name Mishihase on the Japanese record Nihon Shoki, while others suggest that the term Mishihase described a different group or one of the Nivkh tribes.
-The Nihon Shoki (AD 720) includes the following entry for the year 544:
+Kisao Ishizuki of the Sapporo University suggests that the people of the Okhotsk culture were recorded under the name Mishihase on the Japanese record Nihon Shoki, while others suggest that the term Mishihase described a different group or one of the Nivkh-speaking groups.
+The Nihon Shoki (720 CE) includes the following entry for the year 544:

 At Cape Minabe, on the northern side of the Island of Sado, there arrived men of Su-shen in a boat and stayed there.
 During the spring and summer, they caught fish, which they used for food.
 The men of that island said they were not human beings.
 They also called them devils and did not dare to go near them.